thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 6. The customer team gives feedback to the Microsoft team.

-7. Teams switch roles and repeat Steps 2-6.
+7. Switch roles and repeat Steps 2-6.

 ##  Wrap-up

 Timeframe: 15 minutes

-Directions: Teams reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.
+Directions: Reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references